Reamer Feeds and Speeds

-Reaming Speeds – Speeds for machine reaming may vary considerably depending in part on the material to be reamed, type of machine, and required finish and accuracy.
-In general most machine reaming is done at about 2/3 the speed used for drilling the same material.
+Feeds and Speeds for machine reaming may vary considerably depending in part on the material to be reamed, the type of machine, and the required finish and accuracy.
+In general, most machine reaming is done at about two-thirds the speed used for drilling the same material.

-Reaming Feeds – Feeds for reaming are usually much higher than those used for drilling, often running 200% to 300% of drill feeds.
+Feeds for reaming are usually much higher than those used for drilling, often running 200% to 300% of drill feeds.
 Too low a feed may result in excessive reamer wear.
-At all times it is necessary that the feed be high enough to permit the reamer to cut rather than to rub or burnish.
+It is necessary at all times that the feed be high enough to permit the reamer to cut rather than to rub or burnish.

-Chatter – The presence of chatter while reaming has a very bad effect on reamer life and on the finish in the hole.
-Chatter may be the result of one of several causes, some of which are listed:
+The presence of chatter while reaming has a very bad effect on reamer life and on the finish in the hole.
+Chatter may be the result of one of several causes, some include:

 Insecure holding of work

 Excessive Looseness in Floating Holder